 - In the event of legal proceedings in which you or we may be involved, to investigate in the event of any legal proceedings in which you or we may be involved, the basis for any claims and our or your position with respect to them, obtain legal advice, and defend, pursue or settle such legal proceedings to the best of our ability, including complying with relevant directions with respect to evidence and the production of documents;

 - To provide you with information and updates.

 We will only use your data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We have a regulatory requirement to ensure that our services are not being used for financial crime, and where possible we will use a credit referencing agency for this purpose.
-We will only share the necessary data required to conduct a search, which would normally be your full name, known address(es) and date of birth.
+We will only share the necessary data required to conduct their search, which would normally be your full name, known address(es) and date of birth.
 Using this service allows us to confirm your identity, prevent financial crime, comply with regulations and fulfil our contract with you.
-We will ensure that we have appropriate legal terms in place with the credit referencing (or other) agency for the protection of your data in accordance with paragraph 13 Who we share your data with.
+We will ensure that we have appropriate legal terms in place with the credit referencing (or other) agency for the protection of your data in accordance with Who we share your data with.